In this blog, we discuss how you can perform an effective content audit for your website and why a content audit is essential for driving revenue.

 If you have a small website, you can do this part of the process manually but if not, you can use crawler software – like Screaming Frog – to generate all of the URLs.
 You don’t have to crawl every page on your website, only those that have indexable content as this isn’t a technical SEO audit.

 From there, you want to categorise your data on the spreadsheet to suit your needs.
 We suggest you do it in the following stages:

 1. Sort out your content assets

 Now that you know what you have, you need to sort it out.
 Start by sorting content assets by type (eBook, case study, blog, white paper and so on), buyer journey stage (more on that here), buyer persona and topic (in other words, service area or subject matter).
-We would recommend creating a spreadsheet with different columns for each of the items above.

 2. Take a look at the metrics